stumblefiend/jeremy.pugh/assets/scripts/google-drive-content-review.md

     <div class="alert-cyan">
       <p><span style="font-size:larger;">✎</span>
-      It can take several minutes for the Google Apps Script to complete execution, depending on the amount of content in the Google Drive.</p>
+      It can take several minutes for the Google Apps Script to complete depending on the amount of content in the Google Drive.</p>
     </div>

 12. [Analyze your data](#step-2---analyze-data).